machwerkphysiks-a11y/MACHWERK/README.md

 # MACHWERK
 ## Formal Conditions of Physical Admissibility

-**MACHWERK** is a formally closed framework for defining the conditions under which physical statements, equations, and models are **admissible, comparable, and meaningfully interpretable**.
+**MACHWERK** is a formally closed framework that defines the conditions under which physical statements, equations, and models are **admissible, comparable, and meaningfully interpretable**.

-This repository contains the **formal mathematical core** of MACHWERK.
+This GitHub repository contains the **formal mathematical core** of MACHWERK.

 The framework is fully developed and published as a printed monograph:

-> **MACHWERK — Formale Bedingungen physikalischer Beschreibbarkeit**
+**MACHWERK — Formale Bedingungen physikalischer Beschreibbarkeit**
-> Author: Stefan Schwarz
+Author: Stefan Schwarz
-> ISBN: 979-8-24410-846-0
+ISBN: 979-8-24410-846-0
-> Platform: Amazon.com (Print-on-Demand)
+Platform: Amazon (Print-on-Demand)
-> Release date: February 1, 2026
+Release date: February 1, 2026

->
-This GitHub repository does **not** replace the book.
+This repository does **not** replace the book.
-It provides the **machine-readable, axiomatic kernel** underlying it.
+It provides the **machine-readable, axiomatic kernel** on which the book is based.

 ---

 ## What MACHWERK Is

-MACHWERK is a **formal meta-framework** for physics.
+MACHWERK is a **formal meta-framework for physics**.

 It defines:
 - relational state spaces
 - projection operators
-- domains of validity
+- validity domains
-- loss of injectivity (boundary conditions)
+- structural boundary conditions
 - admissibility criteria for physical statements

-MACHWERK does **not** introduce new particles, forces, fields, or dynamics.
+MACHWERK does **not** introduce new particles, forces, fields, constants, or dynamics.

-Instead, it answers a prior question:
+Instead, it addresses a logically prior question:

 > **Under which formal conditions is a physical statement well-defined at all?**

-Only after these conditions are fixed does conventional physics become meaningful.
+Only once these conditions are specified do conventional physical models become interpretable.

 ---

 ## What MACHWERK Is Not

+MACHWERK is:

 - not a competing physical theory
 - not an interpretation of quantum mechanics
-- not a numerical simulation or solver
+- not a numerical simulation framework
-- not speculative or narrative philosophy
+- not speculative or metaphysical philosophy

 No experimental claims are asserted here.
 No ontological commitments are imposed.

 All established physical theories remain **fully valid within their respective domains of applicability**.

 ---